 Lastly, adding it to a publication.
 This can be expensive, however, it can help you by reaching a targeted market with a specified value proposition.
 Think about this option if your business has its publications.
 This can be more effective if you also add vouchers or discount coupons with the flyers.

-Flyers shares your story
+Flyers share your brand and story

 When you have created your perfect flyer, visit our product page to order your flyers online.
 If you are looking for another cool way of promoting your business, take a look at some promotional drinkware from our sister website Fast Promos.